I'm a cat lover to the max! I have helped rescue and re-home over 100 cats. My family cats fill my heart with joy every

 What Do Tapeworms Look Like on Cats?

-They are called "tapeworm" because the entire worm is long and flat, resembling tape or a ribbon.
+They are called "tapeworms" because the entire worm is long and flat, resembling tape or a ribbon.
 You may see yellow, sesame seed-sized items on the fur near your cat's behind.
 These are dried up tapeworms.
 Or, you may see live tapeworms in the fur near your cat's behind.
-The worms move by shortening the body, then lengthening, going from about 1/8" to 1/2".
+The worms move by shortening their bodies, then lengthening them, going from about 1/8" to 1/2".

 In the first photo above, you can see a worm in the kitty's fur, close to her behind.
 In the second photo below, you can see tapeworm segments in a kitty's tail, and stuck to her fur.
 Hopefully, you can also see how small they are.